 How to Make Porcupine Meatballs in Instant Pot

 I am absolutely in love with my Instant Pot!
-No surprise, I cook meatballs in it as well.
-You can check out all of my healthy Instant Pot recipes.
+No surprise, I cook meatballs in Instant Pot as well.

 To cook porcupine meatballs in Instant Pot: